stdombek/docs/content/en/docs/ERM/ERM comparisons /_index.md

 ###  Running status

+To filter comparisons by their status, select one of the following:

+* **Ended.** The comparison of the two e-resource collections is finished.
+The outcome/result can be checked.
+* **In progress.** The comparison of the two e-resource collections is running right now.
+* **Queued.** The comparison of the two e-resource collections has not started yet.
+It will be automatically started at somd point.

 ### Result

+To filter comparisons by their result, select one of the following:

+* **Failure.** The comparison of the two e-resource collections was not successful.
+The comparison report is empty.
+* **Interrupted.** ????
+* **Partial success.** ????
+* **Success.** The comparison of the two e-resource collections was successful.
+A comparison report can be viewed.
+The report only contains titles if at least one of the two e-resource collections contained titles.

 ### Comparison point 1 & 2

+To filter for comparisons that contain specific packages or components of a specific agreement, select one or both of the following:

+* **Select agreement.** Select an existing agreement from the Agreements app.
+* **Select package.** Select a package from the internal KB.

 ## Viewing a comparison

+Once you search for a comparison, the following information apprear in the ERM comparisons pane:

+* **Name.** The name of the comparison.
+* **Running status.** The running status of the comparison.
+* **Outcome.** The outcome of the comparison as soon as the running status is set to *ended*

+In the search results, click a comparison to view it.
+The comparisons details pane displays the following additional information:

+* **Started.** The time and date the comparison process started.
+* **Ended.** The time and date the comparison process ended.
+* **Errors.** The number of errors that occured during the comparison.
+* **Comparison report.** The listing of the compared titles with the information in which e-resource collection the titles are and whether they overlap or not.
+* **Comparison points.** The listing of the e-resouce collections (agreements and/or packages) that were being compared.
+* **Error log.** ???
+* **Info log.** ???

 ## Viewing a comparison report

+To view a comparison report, click ob the comparison whose report you would like to view.
+In the cmoparisons details pane, click **View comparisons report**.
+The report displays the following information.

+* **Title.** The title of each e-resource that is whether in one or the other or both packages, shown in alphabetical order.
+* **Available via.** ???
+* **Coverage.** ???
+* **Agreement/Package #1 on MM/DD/YYYY.** ???
+* **Agreement/Package #2 on MM/DD/YYYY.** ???
+* **Overlap.** ???
+  * **None.** ???
+  * **Full.** ???
+  * **???** ???

 ## Deleting a comparison

+1. Find the comparison you want to delete.
+2. In the **comparisons details** pane, click **Actions > Delete**.
+3. In the **Delete comparison** dialog, click **Delete**.
+A confirmation message appears and the comparison is deleted.